Skip to main content

 The pub-sub indexer exposes certain api configurations to limit query complexity in the application.conf file in the server module.

 max-cost: there is a cost assigned to every field that can we requested.
 By default, each field requested has a cost of 1, and more complex fields have been configured to have extra cost.
-The extra cost can be found in the schema as annotations next to the entities with said added cost.
+The extra cost can be found in the pubsub-indexer-api-schema as annotations next to the entities with said added cost.
 Also, responses return the cost of every query as an extension.

 Error response